Brexit and Residence Rights in France

-|RSA Income Support|
+|RSA Income Support

 If the person concerned is 65+, then the test used is the amount of the minimum allowance for the elderly, called the Allocation de solidarité aux personnes âgées (Aspa).
 The current thresholds for Aspa are: UPDATE Nov 2020 The French government have stated that ASPA will NOT be used.

 In terms of the obligation to have health cover, neither European or French law specifies precisely the type of cover that is necessary to meet the obligation of health cover, albeit that it should be ‘comprehensive' medical cover.